calvinhzy/aaz/Commands/site-recovery/protection-container/_show.md

-# [Command] _site-recovery fabric protection-container create_
+# [Command] _site-recovery protection-container show_

-Create to create a protection container.
+Get the details of a protection container.

 ## Versions